 Finding accommodation in Busan

 Expats who aren’t provided accommodation by their employer may struggle finding a place to live in Busan.
-However, using newspapers like the Korean Times or Korean Herald may be useful.
-Expats can also use expat social media groups or online property portals.
+That said, using newspapers, such as the Korean Times or Korean Herald, or expat social media groups or online property portals may be useful.

-Though most real estate agents (budongsan junggaesa) won’t speak English, they may still be the best option for expats to find accommodation.
+Though most real-estate agents (budongsan junggaesa) don’t speak English, they may still be the best option for expats to find accommodation.
 These agents act as a mediator between the property owner and the renter.
 Expats are more likely to find English speaking agents in neighbourhoods popular with expats.
 Asking a Korean friend or colleague to assist in finding housing may also ease the process.